EntropicDev/Foodstyles-challenge/README.md

 To interact with the API, you can use tools like Postman.
 Make a GET request to `http://localhost:8001/search/:searchTerm`, where `:searchTerm` is any string value, which may include spaces.

+An alternative to the UNION query is tested through a GET request to `http://localhost:8001/searchConcurrent/:searchTerm`, where `:searchTerm` is any string value, which may include spaces.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: